mrossini-ethz/starscape/README.md

 The add-on provides the following features:
 - Procedural generation of stars
 - Realistic brightness and colour distribution
-- Realistic number of stars in the sky
+- Realistic number of stars in the sky (but adjustable)
 - Stars are actual objects in the scene (no textures!)
 - Star appearance is independent from render resolution and camera focal length (point sources)
 - Appearance can be changed by hand after generation